stephenslab/pathways/README.md

 + **Homo_sapiens.gene_info.gz** and **Mus_musculus.gene_info.gz** are
   tab-delimited files containing gene information.
-These files were downloaded from the [NCBI FTP site][ncbi-ftp-gene] on July 17, 2020.
+These files were downloaded from the [NCBI FTP site][ncbi-ftp-gene] on October 15, 2020.

 + **bsid2info.gz** is a tab-delimited text file containing information about the NCBI BioSystems pathways.
 This file was downloaded from